Do you ever clean your toilet… tank?

 To start, drain the tank by flushing the toilet and then pour a cup of bleach into the tank.
 Wearing gloves, use a brush to scrub the sides and bottom of the tank.
 Let the tank fill with water and sit for about an hour before flushing.

-Peter recommends doing this every six months or so.
+Peter recommends doing this once a year or so.

 3. DISHWASHER DRAIN